 Ximending is a youth shopping district in Taipei City home to various shops, bars, movie theaters, and more.
 Read on to learn whether it’s worth adding to your itinerary.

-I’ve visited Ximending at least more than 20 times and want to help you determine whether it’s worth visiting.
+I’ve visited Ximending at least more than 20 times throughout my more than 5 years of living here.
+I want to help you determine whether it’s worth visiting.
 Hence, I compiled a bunch of recommendations and information.

 - Keychains shaped like Taiwan